+TITLE: FORMAT: (check one)BOOK

+AUTHOR: MAGAZINE AUDIO: CD/TAPE VIDEO TAPE

+PUBLISHER (If known) VIDES IVILEDVDOTHER:

+REQUEST INITIATED BY:

+TELEPHONE: ADDRESS:

-TITLE: FORMAT: (check one)BOOK AUTHOR: MAGAZINE AUDIO: CD/TAPE VIDEO TAPE PUBLISHER (If known) VIDES IVILEDVDOTHER: REQUEST INITIATED BY: TELEPHONE: ADDRESS: COMPLAINT REPRESENTS: SELF ORGANIZ ZATION: 1.
-To what in the work do you object?
-(Please be specific, cite pages or parts.): 2.
-What do you feel might be the result of reading, viewing, or listening to this work?
+COMPLAINT REPRESENTS: SELF ORGANIZ ZATION:

+1. To what in the work do you object?
+(Please be specific, cite pages or parts.):

+2.

 3. .
 For what age group would you recommend this work?

 4. Is there anything worthwhile about this work?

-5. Did you read, view, or listen to the entire work?
+5.

 6. Are you aware of the judgement of this work by critics?

 7. What would you like the Library to do about this work?

 DΑ ATE OF REQUEST: SIGNATURE: